 Divorce cost in Illinois is almost as costly as getting married at the altar in a celebratory wedding.
 When it comes to getting married, couples in the U.S. spend on average $33,391 on a wedding.
 Divorce costs couples at least one-third of the cost of nuptials.

 Illinois isn't an economical state to legally separate from a spouse.
 Illinois is in the top 10 states with the most expensive divorce fees.
 On average, the divorce cost in Illinois is $13,800.
 However, when you include child custody, child support, spousal maintenance, and property division into the mix, and the cost of divorce sharply rises to an average of $35,300.
+To really understand the cost and what you're going to spend on a divorce, you should speak with a skilled divorce lawyer in Orland Park.
+Each case is unique and different so the costs will vary depending on what your divorce entails.

 What Is the Average Cost for a Divorce in Illinois?